ashmita-5/Machine_Learning-Car-Price-Prediction/README.md

 ![Screenshot from 2023-09-05 20-04-36](https://github.com/ashmitaphuyal/Machine_Learning-Car-Price-Prediction/assets/32629216/f8996805-5dae-4f63-932a-04d17311a710)

 Note :
 I have previously uploaded my projects within the deadline but when re-running the docker, I faced some issues.
 So, Updated the file related to docker.
-I hope you will understand.